hariscats/azure-demos/README.md

 kubectl get pods -l app=<deployment-name> -n <namespace> --no-headers=true | awk '{print $1}' | xargs -I {} kubectl logs {} -n <namespace>
 ```

+---
+**NOTE**

+In this AKS cluster deployed with Azure CNI in Overlay mode, it's important to note that certain system-level components, specifically some kube-system pods such as kube-proxy, do not receive an IP address from the Azure CNI overlay podCidr.
+This is due to their **hostNetwork** property being set to true, meaning they share the host's network namespace and consequently, its IP address.
+In most cases, this doesn't affect workloads but here's the implications in case your situation is different.
+* Network Policies: These pods will not be affected by network policies targeting pod IP addresses, as they operate outside the pod-specific network space.
+* Security: Direct access to the host network may introduce security considerations that need to be addressed differently compared to regular pods.
+* Monitoring and Logging: Monitoring tools and logging configurations may require adjustments since network traffic from these pods will appear to originate from the host IP.
+* Pod Communications: Services that rely on pod-to-pod communication via the overlay network may not interact with these host-network pods in the expected manner.

+---

 ### 5. Optional - Apply Network Policy

 Before applying the network policy, ensure that the `NetworkPolicy` resource is enabled in the AKS cluster.
 This can be done by setting the `networkPolicy` field to `azure` in the `networkProfile` section of the AKS cluster configuration.